linkorb/polaris-local-inventory/README.md

 ### Run the playbook

-Run `ansible-playbook -i my-development-inventory site.yaml`.
+Run `ansible-playbook -i my-development-inventory.yaml site.yaml`.

 Your inventory will be realised as multipass VMs during the first steps of the "site" playbook.
 The IP addresses of the VMs will be collected when the VMs are